Clifford and Colorado State host Wyoming

 BOTTOM LINE: Colorado State faces Wyoming after Nique Clifford scored 24 points in Colorado State’s 93-85 loss to the Utah State Aggies.

 The Rams are 10-2 on their home court.
-Colorado State ranks eighth in the MWC with 30.9 points per game in the paint led by Clifford averaging 6.7.
+Colorado State is fourth in the MWC in rebounding averaging 32.8 rebounds.
+Clifford leads the Rams with 10.0 boards.

-The Cowboys are 4-10 in conference games.
-Wyoming has a 5-5 record in games decided by 10 points or more.
+The Cowboys are 4-10 against conference opponents.
+Wyoming gives up 70.4 points to opponents while being outscored by 2.2 points per game.

-Colorado State averages 8.1 made 3-pointers per game, 1.6 more made shots than the 6.5 per game Wyoming gives up.
+Colorado State scores 74.0 points per game, 3.6 more points than the 70.4 Wyoming allows.
 Wyoming averages 7.7 made 3-pointers per game this season, 0.2 more makes per game than Colorado State allows.

-TOP PERFORMERS: Clifford is averaging 17.7 points, 10 rebounds and four assists for the Rams.
-Kyan Evans is averaging 10.7 points over the last 10 games.
+TOP PERFORMERS: Clifford is scoring 17.7 points per game and averaging 10.0 rebounds for the Rams.
+Kyan Evans is averaging 2.0 made 3-pointers over the last 10 games.

-Obi Agbim is scoring 17.8 points per game with 3.2 rebounds and 3.4 assists for the Cowboys.
-Dontaie Allen is averaging 9.3 points and 4.3 rebounds while shooting 34.2% over the last 10 games.
+Jordan Nesbitt is averaging 8.6 points and 7.2 rebounds for the Cowboys.
+Obi Agbim is averaging 13.3 points over the last 10 games.

 LAST 10 GAMES: Rams: 7-3, averaging 75.5 points, 30.7 rebounds, 16.8 assists, 4.7 steals and 1.9 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 70.1 points per game.